Couples Therapy NJ – Marriage Counseling Specialist: Garrett Coan, LCSW

 Catch yourself before frustration leads to harsh and hurtful words.
 Remember that hurtful words cannot be taken back.
 Cutting words spoken in a moment of anger can diminish your loving connection.

 Learn to say “I am sorry”.
-When you realize you've made a mistake, swallow your pride and apologize.
-Your spouse will love and respect you for your ability to own up to your mistakes.
+When you realize you’ve made a mistake, swallow your pride and apologize.
+Your partner will love and respect you for your ability to own up to your mistakes.

 Develop the ability to become an active listener and empathetic sounding board.
 Your spouse is not looking for you to solve their problems and rescue them.
 Most of all, they want you to be validating and supportive.